GlennGallimoreCE/Etch-A-Scetch/README.md

 --Added a proper grid layout.

---Added an erase button
+--Added an erase button for individual pixels.

---Added a wide arrange of colors
+--Added a wide arrange of colors.
   This part was difficult, as I tried to get a color picker as the main choice for the cases in my switch, but I think cases pull functions, rgba...
 I'm sure there is a way but I've spent days on this and resorted to just making individual cases for every color, including black and white.